 There is an idea that injecting salt water into someone who has overdosed will bring them round.
 It won't.

-someone who has overgosed will bring the round.
-It won't.

 In fact, it can be very dangerous if, in the panic, the salt water is drawn up into used works and they are given HIV or hepatitis!